-In content operation, exquisite images can significantly enhance the attractiveness and reading experience of the article.However, image files are often large, and if not handled properly, they may slow down page loading speed, affect user experience, and even search engine rankings.AnQiCMS understands this and provides a flexible way to correctly display images within article content in templates, and supports lazy loading of images to balance aesthetics and performance.
+In content operation, exquisite images can significantly enhance the attractiveness and reading experience of articles.However, image files are often large, and if not handled properly, they may slow down page loading speed, affect user experience, and even search engine rankings.AnQiCMS is well aware of this, providing a flexible way to correctly display images within the article content in templates, and supports lazy loading of images to balance aesthetics and performance.

 Core: Display images in the article content

-For example, if you want to display the article content on the article detail page, the template code may look like this:
+For example, if you want to display the article content on the article detail page, the template code might look like this:

 <div class="article-content">